 Murfreesboro Truck Accident Lawyer

 A tractor-trailer can weigh 20 times more than a car.
 When that kind of force hits you, everything changes, including your health, your work, and your future.
-The trucking company and its insurance carrier are already working to protect themselves, and you should have someone protecting you.
+The trucking company and its insurance carrier start building their defense almost immediately after a crash.

 At Weir & Kestner Injury Lawyers, we help people in Murfreesboro, Smyrna, and across Middle Tennessee after serious truck and commercial vehicle accidents.
 Call (615) 220-4180 today to speak directly with a Murfreesboro truck accident lawyer.
 We’ll answer your questions and start protecting your rights right away.